AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
-    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-27/acsd-48059-merchants-cannot-save-the-match-product-by-rule-for-categories-attribute.html?lang=en">ACSD-48059: Merchants cannot save the *Match product by rule* for the categories attribute:</a> The ACSD-48059 patch fixes the issue where merchants cannot save the *Match product by rule* for the categories attribute in [!UICONTROL Visual Merchandiser].
+    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-27/acsd-48059-merchants-cannot-save-the-match-product-by-rule-for-categories-attribute.html?lang=en">ACSD-48059: Merchants cannot save the <i>Match product by rule</i> for the categories attribute:</a> The ACSD-48059 patch fixes the issue where merchants cannot save the <i>Match product by rule</i> for the categories attribute in [!UICONTROL Visual Merchandiser].
 This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.27 is installed.
     </td>
     <td> New article </td>
     <td> Mar 03, 2023</td>